prototypsthlm/Switchboard/README.md

 		sb.setRoutine(userConfig); //for userConfig see below or folder example_routines

-	A userConfig is structured as:
+	a userConfig is structured as:

 		[
 		    {
-		        "order": "0", //execution order, if first the value api action param is set to the entry query value "api": "TMDB", //api name
+		        "order": "0", //execution order, if first the value api of action param is set to the entry query value "api": "TMDB", //api name
 		        "action": "movieSearch", //api action
-		        "in_param": "0", //api action param name
-		        "out": "0" //value for api action param name in next block. irrelevant if last block.
+		        "in_param": "0", //index for api action param name "out": "0" //the index for the value for the api action param name in the next block. irrelevant if last block.
 		    },
 		    {
 		        "order": "1",